ShelterBox in Action - 2024

 Yemen

 Yemen is one of the world’s worst humanitarian crises as is a result of the bitter civil war, starvation, and a failing economy.
 A 2022 ceasefire came to an end in October 2024.
 The conflict has internally displaced 4.5 million people since 2015.
 ShelterBox have previously provided people who are newly displaced with a UN family tent as well as water filters, blankets, sleeping mats, solar lights, mosquito nets, water carriers, washing facilities and kitchen sets.
 They are now working to provide households with more durable shelters known as ‘iron net’ shelters which consist of an iron net frame on a concrete base, thermal insulation and a corrugated steel outer shell as well as priority shelter items such as mattresses and blankets.
-Shelter kits containing tarpaulin and rope have also been made available to those affected by sudden onset disasters, such as flooding.
+Shelter kits containing tarpaulin and rope were also made available to those affected by sudden onset disasters, such as flooding.

 Ukraine